leenoah390/tidytuesday_practice/README.md

 # tidytuesday_practice
-Plotting practice for Python and R
+Weekly practice with data using Python, Power BI, and R.

 Data sourced from: https://github.com/rfordatascience/tidytuesday